vippsas/vipps-login-api/vipps-login-api-faq.md

 No. Vipps Login do not support merchants specifying that the user needs to use the app to authenticate (two factor authentication - 2FA).
 The end-user chooses whether he would like to be remembered in browser or not.
-This is seen as a key feture of the service.
+This is seen as a key feature of the service.

 ## Can I see statistics on Vipps Login usage?